BellaLiu25/BellaLiu25.github.io/index.md

     excerpt: "Used for determining the porosity of membranes."
   - image_path: assets/img/MEA.JPG
     alt: "MEA image"
-    title: "This machine is used to evaluate the performance of the MEA."
+    title: "MEA testing"
-    excerpt: "The MEA."
+    excerpt: "This machine is used to evaluate the performance of the MEA."
-  - image_path: assets/img/Zidex-Thumbnail.jpg
+  - image_path: assets/img/Factory 2.png
-    title: "Bespoke IDEX 3D Printer"
+    title: "Chemical Factory"
-    excerpt: "Multimaterial printing. "
+    excerpt: "Liaised with factories that are willing to produce highly hazardous chemical products."
 ---

 {% include feature_row %}